aarabii/An/README.md

 ## Project Overview

 This is a portfolio website built with Next.js 14, Framer Motion, and Tailwind CSS.
 It showcases my work, skills, and contact information.
-The design predominantly uses shades of purple, neutral, gray, and slate from Tailwind CSS.
+The design predominantly uses shades of purple, slate, gray, and slate from Tailwind CSS.

 **Live Demo:** [https://aarab.vercel.app](https://aarab.vercel.app)